SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ![alt text](/docs/images/BrokerDeployment.png "HA broker deployment")

-* At the core, there are the Pods running the broker containers and the associated PVC storage elements, directly managed by dedicated StatefulSets.
+* At the core, there are the Pods running the broker containers and the associated Persistent Volume Claim (PVC) storage elements, directly managed by dedicated StatefulSets.
 * Secrets are mounted on the containers feeding into the security configuration.
 * There are also a set of shell scripts in a ConfigMap mounted on each broker container.
 They take care of configuring the broker at startup and conveying internal broker state to Kubernetes by reporting readiness and signalling which Pod is active and ready for service traffic.
 Active status is signalled by setting an `active=true` Pod label.
 * A Service exposes the active broker Pod's services at service ports to clients.
 * An additional Discovery Service enables internal access between brokers.
-* Signalling active broker state requires permissions for a Pod to update its own label so this needs to be configured through RBAC settings for the deployment.
+* Signaling active broker state requires permissions for a Pod to update its own label so this needs to be configured using RBAC settings for the deployment.

-The Operator ensures that all above objects are in place with the exeception of the Pods and storage managed by the StatefulSets.
-This enables that even if the Operator is temporarily out of service, the broker will stay functional and resilient (noting that introducing changes will not be possible during that time) because the StatefulSets control the Pods directly.
+The Operator ensures that all above objects are in place, with the exception of the Pods and storage managed by the StatefulSets.
+This ensures that even if the Operator is temporarily out of service, the broker stays functional and resilient (noting that introducing changes are note possible during that time) because the StatefulSets control the Pods directly.

-A non-HA deployment differs from HA in that (1) there is only one StatefulSet managing one Pod that hosts the single broker, (2) there is no Discovery Service for internal communication, and (3) there is no PreShared AuthenticationKey to secure internal communication.
+A non-HA deployment differs from HA in that: (1) there is only one StatefulSet managing one Pod that hosts the single broker; (2) there is no Discovery Service for internal communication; and (3) there is no pre-shared AuthenticationKey to secure internal communication.

 ### Prometheus Monitoring Support